 - Other Transactional Authority (OTA) Guide – 17 Jan 2017

-- Article: Another Option in a Tightening Budget: A Primer on DoD “Other Transactions” Agreements by Cassidy, Plitsch and Barclay
+- Article: Another Option in a Tightening Budget: A Primer on DoD “OT” Agreements by Cassidy, Plitsch and Barclay

 - Article: Other Transaction (OT) Authority Mythology: Reflections on the Cure-all of DEFENSE Procurement

 - Website: 10 U.S.C.
 2371b “Authority of the Department of Defense to carry out certain prototype projects”